 - Minoxidil & Rogaine

 - Biotin (Vitamin B7)

 FUE – Follicular Unit Extraction

 Follicular unit extraction, or FUE, is a technique where the naturally occurring follicular groupings, called follicular units, are surgically removed or “extracted” using a very tiny punch, typically around 1 mm or less in diameter.
 The advantage of this technique is that follicular unit grafts can be individually harvested without a linear surgical incision, and hence without the creation of a linear scar.
 FUE is especially useful for patients who prefer very short hairstyles (e.g. hair length less than a ½ inch), where a linear scar would be visible.

-Dr. Perrault utilizes a variety of state-of-the-art FUE systems depending on individual patient parameters; these include the Harris S.A.F.E.
+In our practice we utilize a variety of state-of-the-art FUE systems, depending on individual patient parameters; these include the Harris S.A.F.E.
 System, the Cole Vortex Dissection Device, the Devroye WAW FUE System, various manual extraction devices and a host of different punch designs and sizes.